narenp12/michaelis-menten-animated/README.md

 - **`app.py`**: Script version of `combined_dash_app.ipynb` for Render deployment.

-- **`requirements.txt`**: This file ccontains the dependencies used for creating and running this script.
+- **`requirements.txt`**: This file contains the dependencies used for creating and running this script.
 Created for Render deployment.

 - **`vmkmki_mmdata.csv`**:
   - Sourced from R package nlstools: https://cran.r-project.org/web/packages/nlstools/nlstools.pdf